plone/training/docs/migrations/migrations.md

 Make sure that everyone knows what you are planning to do, no matter what you call it.

 It can help to approach every non-trivial upgrade as a relaunch.
-It is usually much easier to scale down expectations that up.
+It is usually much easier to scale down expectations than up.

 ```{note}
 Arguing for a required switch of a Python 2.7 installation of Plone 5.2.6 to Python 3 (while staying on 5.2.6) is hard without taking the opportunity to change the mobile navigation.